dschnei1/ngs4ecoprod/README.md

-Testphase v0.01
+Early release v0.1

 # NGS-4-ECOPROD wrapper/pipeline collection
-NGS-4-ECOPROD wrapper/pipeline collection is primarily dedicated to advancing metagenome data processing and analysis.
-It aims to simplify the often complex and labor-intensive tasks associated with such data by automating key steps in the processing of raw sequence data and providing readily available basic analysis scripts and tools from the public domain.
+NGS-4-ECOPROD wrapper/pipeline collection is primarily dedicated to metagenome data processing and analysis.
+It aims to simplify the often complex and labor-intensive tasks associated with this kind of data by automating key steps in the processing of raw sequence data to human interpretable data.
+The pipeline provides basic analysis scripts and tools from the public domain.
 The overarching goal is to optimize time utilization by streamlining data workflows, allowing researchers to devote more time to the substantive biological analysis.

-This repository is developed in the framework of [NGS-4-ECOPROD](https://cordis.europa.eu/project/id/101079425).
-The pipeline aims to automate and simplify metagenomic workflows (including 16S rRNA gene amplicon anaylsis, metagenomes derived from Illumina paired-end sequencing, metagenomes derived from Nanopore long-reads etc.) from raw sequence data down to easy to access data such as read count tables of taxonomic composition, metabolic functions, gene sequences, metagenome assembled genomes etc..
+This repository is developed in the framework of [NGS-4-ECOPROD](https://cordis.europa.eu/project/id/101079425) at the University of Göttingen.
+The pipeline aims to automate and simplify metagenomic workflows (including 16S/18S rRNA gene amplicon anaylsis, metagenomes derived from Illumina paired-end sequencing, metagenomes derived from Nanopore long-reads etc.).

-The pipeline was tested under Linux (Ubuntu 12.04 LTS, 20.04, 22.04 LTS) and is encapsuled in a (mini)conda environment which does not affect the linux operating system and can be removed at any time.
+The pipeline was tested under Linux (Ubuntu 12.04 LTS, 20.04, 22.04 LTS) and is encapsuled in a (mini)conda environment with the to not affect the linux operating system it is installed on and it can be removed at any time.

 # Table of contents
 1. [Installation](#installation)